Simulcast Streaming: How to Broadcast from Several Locations

 5. What are the bandwidth requirements for simulcast streaming?

-If sending multiple streams directly (encoder-level), multiply your stream bitrate by the number of destinations.
-For example, 4 Mbps × 3 platforms = 12 Mbps upload speed needed.
-Using a cloud-based service like Switchboard reduces local bandwidth needs.
+If you’re sending multiple streams directly from your encoder, multiply your stream bitrate by the number of destinations.
+For example, a 4 Mbps stream sent to three platforms would require at least 12 Mbps of upload bandwidth.
+When using a platform with native simulcast distribution like Dacast, you typically send a single stream, which significantly reduces local bandwidth requirements.

 Yes, major simulcasting services and encoder tools now support TikTok, LinkedIn Live, and Twitch, often with vertical video and mobile stream support.